eric-brechemier/fontconfig-bridge-for-hidden-fonts/README.md

               ~/Library/Application\ Support/Fontitious/.fonts
 ```

-I am using this script on macOS Catalina with fontconfig
-installed using Homebrew/MacPorts; the hidden fonts get
+I am using this script on macOS Catalina; the hidden fonts
-listed successfully in Gimp, Krita, Inkscape and Scribus
+get listed successfully in Gimp, Krita, Inkscape and Scribus
 after running the script and restarting each app.

 Inkscape 1.x ships its own version of fontconfig, with a restricted